insightiq-ai/iiq-managed-service/README.md

            Response-body: [Click here](https://docs.insightiq.ai/docs/api-reference/api/ref/operations/create-a-v-1-social-creator-audience-overlapt#request-body#Responses)

-  - [Async] search_export
+  - [Async] Get creator profiles using custom filters:
       - Search for creator profiles using publicly available data based on available filters.
       - This API has 2 tables:
+        - social_profiles_search_export_request: This table stores the request details for exporting social profile search data.
+For each fetch request you make, there will be 1 entry created in this table.
         - social_profiles_search_export_data: This table stores the exported data for social profile searches, capturing various details about the profiles.
-        - social_profiles_search_export_request: This table stores the request details for exporting social profile search data.
+For each fetch request you make, if it is successful, all the corresponding data will be stored in this table.
+You can find that using the social_profiles_search_export_request_iiq_id.

         - **POST** <BASE-URL>/v1/social/creators/profiles/search-export